Metadata: United States

 Problems involving metadata in litigation in the United States are becoming widespread.
 Courts have looked at various questions involving metadata, including the discoverability of metadata by parties.
 The Federal Rules of Civil Procedure have specific rules for discovery of electronically stored information, and subsequent case law applying those rules has elucidated on the litigant's duty to produce metadata when litigating in federal court.
 In October 2009, the Arizona Supreme Court has ruled that metadata records are public record.
 Document metadata have proven particularly important in legal environments in which litigation has requested metadata, that can include sensitive information detrimental to a certain party in court.
 Using metadata removal tools to "clean" or redact documents can mitigate the risks of unwittingly sending sensitive data.
 This process partially (see data remanence) protects law firms from potentially damaging leaking of sensitive data through electronic discovery.

 Opinion polls have shown that 45% of Americans are "not at all confident" in the ability of social media sites to ensure their personal data is secure and 40% say that social media sites should not be able to store any information on individuals.
 76% of Americans say that they are not confident that the information advertising agencies collect on them is secure and 50% say that online advertising agencies should not be allowed to record any of their information at all.

+European Union

+In the EU, the Snowden disclosures have been influential in its review of matters concerning privacy and the processing of personal data.
+As of 2025, of the 18 European countries surveyed by the Data Retention Directive, only Germany, the Netherlands and Romania do not have any data retention rules in force.

+On 6 October 2020, the Court of Justice for the European Union (CJEU) ruled that indiscriminate mass data retention schemes are illegal under EU law.
+With France passing a law on 18 December 2013 that facilitates the collection of data by the French military and intelligence services.
+While in April 2022 the Portuguese Constitutional Court declared unconstitutional the CJEU laws on the retention of data generated or processed in connection with the provision of publicly available electronic communications services or of public communications networks.